ndd21/PHYS281/docs/demo-terminal.md

 !!! note
-    In a Mac OS/Linux terminal there are a variety of different @(shells) that you can use with slightly different syntaxes and abilities (shells are themselves coding languages), but on most distributions the default shell is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+    In a Mac OS/Linux terminal there are a variety of different @(shells) that you can use with slightly different syntaxes and abilities (shells are themselves programming languages), but on most distributions the default shell is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).